Research into treating bowel cancer

 We know that radiotherapy, along with surgery, can help to stop rectal cancer from coming back.
 We also know that having fluorouracil (5FU) or capecitabine chemotherapy can help radiotherapy to work better for rectal cancer.
 The chemotherapy makes the cancer cells more sensitive to radiation.
 Some trials are looking at giving chemotherapy with radiotherapy before or after surgery for rectal cancer.

 A phase 1 trial in Dundee is looking at radiotherapy during surgery for cancer of the back passage (rectum).
 Radiotherapy during surgery is called intra operative radiotherapy (IORT).
 This trial is looking at a new type of intra operative radiotherapy called the photon radiosurgery system (PRS) that uses low energy X-rays.
 The trial aims to find out about the safety of PRS and see how well it works.
 The researchers also want to learn about the effects of PRS on cancer tissue and healthy tissue.
+This trial has now closed and we are waiting for the results.

 Doctors know from laboratory research that radiotherapy might work better in people who are taking anti inflammatory drugs such as aspirin.
 The ASPIRE study is looking to find out more.
 The people taking part in this study are due to have radiotherapy before surgery for rectal cancer.